Vegan Japanese

 Season quickly

 Drizzle the soy sauce and mirin straight into the pan, then add a pinch of sugar.
-The heat will caramelise everything fast and coat the stems and leaves.
+The heat will caramelize everything quickly, coating the stems and leaves with a glossy, savory glaze.

 soy sauce and mirin added to pak choi recipe vegan style